BombShellReaper/Palworld-Linux-Server/README.md

     sudo apt install ufw -y
 # UFW: Allow Server and Query Ports
-    sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port"
-Note: **To make this more secure you can change the "any" in "from any" to an IP address or to a range of address**
+    sudo ufw allow from any proto udp to any port 8211 comment "Palworld Server Port" **Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address.

     sudo ufw allow from any proto udp to any port 27015 comment "Palworld Query Port"

-**Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address
+**Note:** To make this more secure you can change the "any" in "from any" to an IP address or to a range of address.
 # Allow SSH connections through the UFW (Optional)
     sudo ufw allow from any to any port 22 comment "SSH"

-**Note:** To make this more secure you can change the "any" in "from any" to an IP address to a range of address
+**Note:** To make this more secure you can change the "any" in "from any" to an IP address to a range of address.
 # Enable UFW (UFW will enable on reboot)
     sudo ufw enable
 --------------------------------------------------------------------------------